seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 ### Run Hello, World using QEMU

-The final image can be run *inside* the container using the command:
+The final image can be run by:

 ```
 ./simulate